joinmegithub/Adding_component_By_React_JS/README.md

 # Adding_component_By_React_JS
-This is built by using React JS CSS Html and Bootsrap
+This is built by using React JS CSS Html and Bootstrap

 Here I have shared a video of my React Adding Item Output.